 CoreLogic says they represent 17 of the 20 top MLS organizations, and that their data includes more than 99 percent of U.S. property records, with over 3.3 billion property and financial records spanning over 40 years, including over two million active MLS property listings.
 Court documents state that “these [active] listings include photographs of real property created by Plaintiff and the Class.”
 In other words, we’re not talking about small potatoes here, and photographers’ work is valuable (and in many cases, protected by copyright).

 The Plaintiff argues that homes sell better when real estate listing photos are created by professional photographers, citing a 2010 Redfin report, also noting that adding additional photos can increase the asking price of a listing.
 The valuable photographs at issue allegedly contain “copyright management information,” and alleges that CoreLogic is in violation of the Digital Millennium Copyright Act (DMCA).

 “It is likely that many other real estate photographers in cities around the US where CoreLogic MLS software is used may have experienced damages similar to the current Plaintiff Robert Stevens,” said Photography For Real Estate’s Larry Lohrman.

 Read the full lawsuit here:

 Lani Rosales Chief Operating Officer, Editor in Chief

-Lani is the Chief Operating Officer at The Real Daily and sister news outlet, The American Genius, and has been named in the Inman 100 Most Influential Real Estate Leaders several times, co-authored a real estate book, founded BASHH and Austin Digital Jobs, and is a seasoned business writer and editorialist with roots in real estate dating back over a decade.
+Lani is the Chief Operating Officer at The Real Daily and sister news outlet, The American Genius, and has been named in the Inman 100 Most Influential Real Estate Leaders several times, co-authored a book, co-founded BASHH and Austin Digital Jobs, and is a seasoned business writer and editorialist with a penchant for the irreverent.